digital-asset/lib-message-integration/tool-metagen/README.md

 ## Overview

 Metagen is a tool to generate Daml types and Daml type metadata from message format schemas to integrate with the Ledger API.
-It currently supports XSD schemas and the metadata produced is used by the encoders and decoders in the [Java Integration Library](../integration-java/README.md) to convert messages to and from a Daml Ledger.
+It currently supports XSD schemas, and the metadata produced is used by the encoders and decoders in the [Java Integration Library](../lib-integration-java/README.md) to convert messages to and from a Daml Ledger.

 ## Prerequisites

 - [Cabal](https://www.haskell.org/cabal/)

-### Installation on MacOS
+### Installation on macOS
-To install Cabal on MacOS:
+To install Cabal on macOS:
 ```
 xcode-select --install
 brew install cabal-install